 6. Leave some room and chew your food properly

-Just like with a laundry machine, it is good to keep a little space in the stomach to aid in maximum digestion.
-It is best to eat until satisfaction is achieved, not gluttonous ignoring your body’s signals.
+Just like with a washing machine, it is good to keep a little space in the stomach to aid in maximum digestion.
+It is best to eat until satisfaction is achieved, not ignoring your body’s signals.
 Listen to the body’s natural way of saying ‘thank you for the food, I don’t need more right now.’

 7. Do not panic